daniethecreator/MechaCar_Statistical_Analysis/README.md

 **Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.**

-In order to quantify how the MecahCar performs against the compeition, I would look at mpg, highway fuel efficiency, cost, safty rating, and torque as the comparison metrics.
+In order to quantify how the MecahCar performs against the compeition, I would look at mpg, highway fuel efficiency, cost, safty rating, and torque as the comparison metrics across the different vehicle classes.

 **In your description, address the following questions:
 What metric or metrics are you going to test?**
 I would use mpg, highway fuel efficiency, cost, safty rating, and torque as prilimaniary metrics and would explore others if there were no significant differences.

 **What is the null hypothesis or alternative hypothesis?**
+The null hypothesis is that all of the cars have the same or not significantly different mpg, highway fuel efficiencies, cost, safty ratings and torque.
+The alternative hypothesis is that they are statistically different from eachother.

 **What statistical test would you use to test the hypothesis?
 And why?**
+I would use a one-way ANOVA test to complete this analysis to compare the means of a single dependent variable across a single independent variable with multiple groups.
+This way I could test the means of each metric for MechaCar v the competition.

 **What data is needed to run the statistical test?**
+I would try to collect as much data as I could to have a robust sample size, but would need a minimum of 100 different cars with mpg, highway fuel efficiency, cost, safty ratings, and torque to run the statistical test for MechaCar.